 Students holding an assistantship appointment will be assigned research, Extension, and/or teaching-related responsibilities by their work supervisor.
 Your Major Professor and Work Supervisor for the assistantship may be different depending on research and teaching needs of the Department and the source of funding for your assistantship.
-Commensurate with their appointment, graduate research and teaching assistants are required to devote the equivalent of one-half time (20 hours per week) or one-quarter time (10 hours per week) to the research or teaching Program of the Department under the supervision of their work supervisor, except for official university holidays.
-The 10- or 20-hour assistantship work requirement is separate from the thesis/dissertation research project that is an academic requirement for the MS Thesis Option/PhD Degree.
+Commensurate with their appointment, graduate research and teaching assistants are required to devote the equivalent of one-half time (20 hours per week), one-thrid time (15 hours per week), or one-quarter time (10 hours per week) to the research or teaching Program of the Department under the supervision of their work supervisor, except for official university holidays.
+The 10-, 15- or 20-hour assistantship work requirement is separate from the thesis/dissertation research project that is an academic requirement for the MS Thesis Option/PhD Degree.
 However, there is the potential for thesis/dissertation and assistantship projects to overlap with each other.